ronny-rentner/UltraDict/README.md

 0.04309639008715749
 ```

+We are factor 15 slower than a real, local dict, but way faster than using a Manager.
+If you need full read performance, you can access the underlying cache `ultra.data` directly and get almost original dict performance, of course at the cost of not having real-time updates anymore.

 ### Write performance

-We are factor 100 slower than a real, local Python dict, but still factor 10 faster than using a Manager and much fast than Redis.

 ```python
 >>> min(timeit.repeat('orig[1] = 1', globals=globals())) # original